 The choices can be overwhelming.

 We asked the people of Dayton to tell us their favorite places to take out-of-town guests for a memorable Dayton meal.
-These are the top three vote-getters in Dayton.com’s Best of 2018 contest.
+These are the top three vote-getters in Dayton.com’s most recent contest.

 WINNER: Marion's Piazza